revolalex/prisma-graphql-learn/readme.md

 #### Post a new link (Request using header token)
 <img width="1196" alt="Capture d’écran 2022-04-09 à 18 08 07" src="https://user-images.githubusercontent.com/56839789/162582025-5afee5e2-924e-426e-998a-7ad30ece9997.png">

+## Front End
+The front used react, axios, grapql, react-toastify, reac-bootstrap

+With the frond end you have a login interface, then yoiu can visualize, all risk, all defense profil.

+You can also create a new risk, and a defense profil.

+`cd front`

+`npm run start`

+#### Technologies:
+-  axios
+-  @appollo/client
+-  grapql
+-  react-router
+-  react-toastify
+-  bootstrap, react-bootstrap

 ## Screenshots

 Playground graphql => http://localhost:4000/: